LIFEHUBBER

 What appears notable

-Based on the repository, what readers may want to notice is the manually curated question design, 365 seed problems, 1,095 variants, held-out test-set note, leaderboard materials, and hybrid scoring workflow.
+The repository is useful for checking the manually curated question design, 365 seed problems, 1,095 variants, held-out test-set note, leaderboard materials, and hybrid scoring workflow.

 Before using